pyrocko/pyrocko/doc/source/library/examples/plotting.rst

 -----------------------------------------------------------

-The different attributes, rupture dislocations and their evolution over time of the :py:class:`~pyrocko.gf.seismoszier.PseudoDynamicRupture` can be inspected and illustrated in different ways from map view to small gifs.
+The different attributes, rupture dislocations and their evolution over time of the :py:class:`~pyrocko.gf.seismosizer.PseudoDynamicRupture` can be inspected and illustrated in different ways from map view to small gifs.
 The illustration of patch wise attributes is also possible with the built-in module :py:mod:`~pyrocko.plot.dynamic_rupture`.